 Faslodex can affect the measurement of estrogen in your blood.
 This is because Faslodex is very similar to estrogen.
 Taking Faslodex can cause results from an estrogen blood test to be falsely high.

 Estrogen can also be measured by urine tests or saliva tests.
-If you’re taking Faslodex and your doctor needs to check your estrogen levels, they may use a urine or saliva test (which aren’t affected by Faslodex) instead of a blood test.
+If you’re taking Faslodex and your doctor needs to check your estrogen levels, they may use a urine or saliva test (neither of which is affected by Faslodex) instead of a blood test.

 Faslodex is not safe to take during pregnancy.
-This drug hasn’t been studied in pregnant women.
-However, in animal studies of females taking Faslodex, fetuses had problems with bone growth and skeleton formation.
-Pregnant females also had a higher risk of miscarriage.
+This drug hasn’t been studied in pregnant females.
+However, in animal studies, fetuses of pregnant animals taking Faslodex had problems with bone growth and skeleton formation.
+Pregnant animals taking the drug also had a higher risk of miscarriage.

 Because of this risk of harm to a fetus, you should use an effective method of birth control while taking Faslodex and for 1 year after your last dose of Faslodex.